We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 There’s also a biodegradable leave-in conditioner you can use in conjunction with the shampoo to eliminate tangles and leave your hair manageable and soft.

-By Humankind Shampoo Bars come packaged in recycled paper, as the company is committed to reducing the amount of single-use plastic utilized globally.
+By Humankind Shampoo Bars come packaged in recycled paper, as the company is committed to reducing the amount of single-use plastic in the world.

 Each bar is vegan and natural, containing sustainable oils, oat amino acids, and organic essential oils.
 You can choose unscented, peppermint, lemongrass, or citrus lavender varieties.